Azure/azure-cli/doc/extensions/authoring.md

 An advantage that hosting extension in [Azure/azure-cli-extensions](https://github.com/Azure/azure-cli-extensionsb) is that you could save the time to repeatedly build and upload the WHL file to pass some CI checks.

 As for hosting outside, you could easily provide a direct and explicit entry to end user with your customized introduction page, like [Azure DevOps Extension for Azure CLI](https://github.com/Azure/azure-devops-cli-extension), which is fit to popularize your Azure CLI extension if you plan to.
-Otherwise, user have to go deeper to find the detail page in Azure/azure-cli-extensions, such as `src/azure-firewall`, `src/vm-repair`.
+Otherwise, users have to go deeper to find the detailed page in Azure/azure-cli-extensions, such as `src/azure-firewall`, `src/vm-repair`.